Coronial

 Coroner's recommendations

-1. The Department should review and consider whether current processes on the TOMS database appropriately highlight urgent upcoming medical appointments for prisoners when custodial movements officers are considering prisoner placements
+1. Review whether TOMS database processes appropriately highlight urgent upcoming medical appointments when custodial movements officers consider prisoner placements

 Full text